Kootenai County and Coeur d’Alene Current Real Estate Market | June 2026

 What This Means for Buyers

 Buyers have more opportunity to compare inventory, study neighborhoods, and negotiate with more discipline than they could in tighter markets.
-That makes this a strong environment for relocation buyers who want to evaluate lifestyle fit, commute patterns, community feel, and long-term resale potential before moving.
+This can be a strong environment for relocation buyers who want to evaluate lifestyle fit, commute patterns, community feel, and long-term resale potential before moving.

 If you are relocating from out of state, start with: Moving from California to Coeur d’Alene, Moving from Washington to Coeur d’Alene, and Moving from Seattle to Coeur d’Alene.